 Without labels, Answer Bot searches all article titles and content to identify suggested articles.
 By adding labels in triggers, you can restrict the search to articles containing those labels.

 This article covers three scenarios for using labels in triggers to better target article suggestions in your web forms.
 For information on using Answer Bot labels in the Web Widget, see Configuring Answer Bot for the Web Widget: Filtering Answer Bot suggestions by label.

 Scenario 1: Targeting customer segments

-The most common scenario for when to use labels is when you have different customer segments and you want to show each segment only the relevant articles.
+The most common scenario for when to use labels in triggers is when you have different customer segments and you want to show each segment only the relevant articles.
 For example, suppose you are a mobile game developer and you support both Android and iOS platforms.
 When you get a request from a customer who's using Android, you want to show only Android articles.

 To accomplish this, create an "Android" Answer Bot trigger with the condition based on your custom field "Platform = Android."
 Then, configure Answer Bot using labels to include only articles that contain the "android" label.